pierresouchay/data2notion/DESIGN.md

 Plugins can be written to use Notion as a frontend to the source, very helpfull to comment, annotate data from various systems.

-## Plugins
+## Writing Plugins

-Plugins provide ways to access the data from the so
+Writing plugins is described in the [src/plugins/plugin.py](src/plugins/plugin.py) source code, it explains what to re-implement and how.

+Several examples are also available in [src/plugins/](src/plugins/) directory.